 RMA stands for return merchandise authorization, which helps businesses to manage and handle customers’ returns.

 The RMA system works very simply and conveniently for both sellers and buyers.
 When a shopper initiates a return, they will receive an RMA number that is uniquely used by merchants to identify and keep track of product returns.
 Besides, RMA verifies every return before approval.
 With the system, the returns process is more accurate and speedy.

 Integrate POS system

-With POS, customers are able to order online and return in brick-and-mortar stores.
+With POS, customers can order online and return in brick-and-mortar stores.
 It is even more convenient when shoppers can opt for returns at any store near their places.
 In turn, sales associates can view and process all orders of various stores.

 Besides, retailers no longer take time to enter the product returns manually at the warehouse.
 All things will be updated by advanced technology.
-Special feature on POS – real-time synchronization, will reflect any changes on returns at the time happening.
+A special feature on POS – real-time synchronization, will reflect any changes on returns at the time of happening.

 Have a backup plan for special scenarios

 If a customer is on request for product returns without a receipt, what will you do?
 Do not let your customers down by saying “Please wait for our manager to come back” or “We can not support returns and exchanges with items that haven’t been verified”.